 - Medical Costs: The cost of exercise equipment or purchasing and maintaining a spa or swimming pool may be tax deductible as medical expenses if your doctor recommends them to mitigate a medical condition.

-If you have questions, you can connect live to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
+If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
+A TurboTax Live CPA or Enrolled Agent can even review, sign, and file your tax return.